 PBS NewsHour Extra provides free classroom resources for teachers and students.
 Lesson plans, class activities and daily news stories engage junior high and high school students to learn about national and world events while strengthening critical and analytical thinking.

-Ronald Reagan Presidential Foundation and Institute runs education programs are dedicated to cultivating the next generation of citizen-leaders.
+The Ronald Reagan Presidential Foundation and Institute is a non-partisan, nonprofit organization that runs education programs dedicated to cultivating the next generation of citizen-leaders.
 Each year we work with thousands of teachers, and tens of thousands of students from across the country to help foster engaged and informed citizens.